 Tow trucks are easier to finance than semi trucks.

 Many banks refuse to offer semi truck financing.
-Commercial hauling trucks break down often and have a lot of competitors, making them risk-average to the process.
+Commercial hauling trucks break down often and have a lot of competitors—making financing such endeavors seemingly risky.
 Commercial truck financing companies, however, are more experienced with the industry and very willing to extend financing.

-Aside from being the only way to finance semi trucks, working with financing companies who specialize in commercial trucks are generally better than banks for a number of reasons.
+Aside from being the only way to finance semi trucks, working with financing companies that specialize in commercial trucks is generally more appealing for borrowers than using banks for a number of reasons.

 Companies who only deal with commercial trucks know what business documents to look for and will be able to quickly appraise commercial trucks faster than banks.

 General lending institutions don’t understand the commercial trucking business and often require outrageous down payments to offset the perceived risk.
-Special commercial truck financing companies can offer down payments that are much cheaper.
+Special commercial truck financing companies can offer reasonable down payments for companies or owner operators.

 If you are in need of immediate truck financing, we encourage you to fill out an application with our concierge financing by Taycor Financial.
 Taycor Financial has been a part of business growth and development for nearly 30 years.
 Taycor's customers are just like you—Main Street, not Wall Street.
 Their goal is to provide first-class service and a full range of financial products ranging from equipment leasing and financing to hybrid lines of credit and working capital.
 Whether you are a startup business or a well-established landmark in your community, Taycor has multiple financing programs that will fit your business needs.